 Ethics board approval was obtained from both institutions and all patients were consented prior to enrolment.
 Adult males and females with a history of kidney stones and proficient in either English or French were approached for the study.
 Exclusion criteria included: illiteracy, inability to communicate in English or French, as well as severe mental or physical disability preventing informed consent and/or independent questionnaire completion.
-Patients with common urological comorbidities such as neurogenic bladder or benign prostatic hyperplasia were not excluded from the study, since they are at increased risk of developing nephrolithiasis.
-Both symptomatic and asymptomatic patients were recruited into the study.
+Patients with common urologic comorbidities, such as neurogenic bladder or benign prostatic hyperplasia, were not excluded from the study since they are at increased risk of developing nephrolithiasis. ^{17,18} Both symptomatic and asymptomatic patients were recruited into the study.

-A total of 106 adult patients with nephrolithiasis were recruited from the outpatient stone clinic of the McGill University Health Centre (MUHC, Glen site), an academic tertiary-care centre affiliated with McGill University.
-At the MUHC, 115 patients were approached making the enrollment ratio 92.2%.
-Another 104 patients with nephrolithiasis were recruited from the Centre Hospitalier de l'Université de Montréal (CHUM), an academic tertiary-care centre affiliated with the University of Montréal.
-At the CHUM, 114 patients were approached making the enrollment ratio 91.2%.
+A total of 106 adult patients with nephrolithiasis were recruited from the outpatient stone clinic of the McGill University Health Centre (MUHC, Glen site), an academic tertiary care center affiliated with McGill University.
+At the MUHC, 115 patients were approached, making the enrollment ratio 92.2%.
+Another 104 patients with nephrolithiasis were recruited from the Centre Hospitalier de l'Université de Montréal (CHUM), an academic tertiary care center affiliated with the University of Montreal.
+At the CHUM, 114 patients were approached, making the enrollment ratio 91.2%.
 Both centers provide universal outpatient and inpatient health coverage in their respective catchment areas to the greater Montreal area.
-Furthermore, both tertiary care centres provide the same types of surgeries to patients with nephrolithiasis.
-The recruitment period spanned between July 2018 and April 2019.
+Furthermore, both tertiary care centers provide the same types of surgeries to patients with nephrolithiasis.
+The recruitment period spanned from July 2018 to April 2019.